protontypes/LibreSelery/README.md

-## Support OpenSelery
+## Support LibreSelery

 ### Donations
-Certainly we are funded by OpenSelery over direct donations via our [`Donation Website`](https://github.com/protontypes/openselery/wiki/Donation).
-The usage and development of OpenSelery will always be free and without any charges.
-If you want to support us by using OpenSelery you need to add us to the [`tooling_repos.yml`](https://github.com/protontypes/seleryexample/blob/master/selery.yml).
+Certainly we are funded by LibreSelery over direct donations via our [`Donation Website`](https://github.com/protontypes/libreselery/wiki/Donation).
+The usage and development of LibreSelery will always be free and without any charges.
+If you want to support us by using LibreSelery you need to add us to the [`tooling_repos.yml`](https://github.com/protontypes/seleryexample/blob/master/selery.yml).

 ### Contributions
 Those who have contributed to the master branch receive emails with cryptocurrency from Coinbase.
 Only git profiles with emails on the GitHub profile page will be considered.
-Find out more in the [contribution guide](https://github.com/protontypes/openselery/wiki/Contribution-Guide) or look into the [Good First Issue]( https://github.com/protontypes/openselery/labels/good%20first%20issue) labels to get into the project with some first simple tasks.
+Find out more in the [contribution guide](https://github.com/protontypes/libreselery/wiki/Contribution-Guide) or look into the [Good First Issue]( https://github.com/protontypes/libreselery/labels/good%20first%20issue) labels to get into the project with some first simple tasks.

 ## Contact and Feedback
-For further information please contact us at`team_at_protontypes.eu`, join our [Gitter chat](https://gitter.im/protontypes/openselery) or check out our [wiki](https://github.com/protontypes/openselery/wiki).
+For further information please contact us at`team_at_protontypes.eu`, join our [Gitter chat](https://gitter.im/protontypes/libreselery) or check out our [wiki](https://github.com/protontypes/libreselery/wiki).

 <p align="center">
   <img src="docs/selery_workflow.png" width="500">